DAY 2 | THURSDAY, 11 SEPTEMBER 2025

 [Panel discussion]

-AI-powered personalisation: Transforming learning journeys through skill alignment and data-driven insights
+AI-powered learning: Transforming learning journeys through skill alignment, data-driven insights, and AI-generated content

-This session explores the cutting-edge applications of AI in learning experience platforms (LXPs) through conversations on:
+This session explores the cutting-edge applications of AI in learning experience platforms (LXPs) and learning content creation through conversations on:

-- Harnessing AI to assess skill gaps and recommend personalised learning journeys.
+- Harnessing AI to assess skill gaps, match content, and recommend personalised learning journeys.

-- Enhancing real-time data analysis with AI tools to optimise learning effectiveness.
+- Leveraging AI-supported data analysis to streamline delivery, optimise curriculum, and boost learning effectiveness.

 Casey Mee